chrisersen/argumentation/README.md

 # argumentation.sty
 LaTeX package for argumentation theory (Toulmin etc).
-The aim of developing this package is to provide environment like the toulmin-environment to typeset argumentation schemes.
+The aim of developing this package is to provide an environment like the toulmin-environment to typeset argumentation schemes.
 E.g:
 ```{latex}
 \documentclass{article}
 \usepackage{argumentation}